Fatih Özmen: Career

 Fatih is a member of the National Space Council Users Advisory Group, established in 2018 under Vice President Mike Pence.

-In 2017, Fatih and Eren Ozmen launched Ozmen Ventures, a $5 million venture capital fund headquartered in Reno.
+In 2017, Fatih and Eren Özmen launched Özmen Ventures, a $5 million venture capital fund headquartered in Reno.

 Philanthropy

 In 2014, Fatih and wife Eren donated $5 million to the University of Nevada, Reno’s College of Business to support entrepreneurial programs.